What is ISRC?

 The last five digits

 The last five digits are at your disposal as the owner of the code, and you are free to create your own system.

 Tips for your own system

 A tip on how to create an organized ISRC system for the last five digits,.

 These are suggestions only.
 You are free to create your own system 🙂

 04 = Number of release within a year.

-In the example above, this is the fourth release of 2022.
+In the illustration above, this is the fourth release of 2022.

 03 = Number of song on this release.

 In the case of a single record, there is only one recording on the release.
 It need not have the same numerical order as the tracks on the release.

-In the example above, this is the third song on the fourth release of 2022.
+In the illustration above, this is the third song on the fourth release of 2022.

 0 = Index number.

 This is often used to indicate whether the recording is a remix or similar.
 An original version usually has 0 at the end, while remixes usually have 1, 2, 3 and so on, one digit up for each new remix.
 This ensures that each remix gets a unique ISRC code, while the preceding numbers are the same, thus showing which song has been remixed.

-In the example above, this is the original version of the third song on the fourth release of 2022.
+In the illustration above, this is the original version of the third song on the fourth release of 2022.

 ISRC example of a release

 With your own registrant code, this becomes an adequate ISRC that you can use, if you wish.

 Tracks on the release